Pallavi-XPub/OSSHACK_Jarvis/README.md

 1. Speech Recognition: Utilizes advanced STT models to accurately transcribe user speech into text.
 2. Conversational AI: Employs OpenAI's GPT model for natural language understanding and generation.
 3. Text-to-Speech: Converts JARVIS's textual responses back into lifelike speech using state-of-the-art TTS models.
-4. Streamlit GUI: Simple and intuitive interface for voice recording and receiving audio responses.

 **Installation**
 To set up JARVIS on your local machine: